SwissLife-OSS/Confix/README.md

 In Confix, variables have a distinct structure: `$providerName:path.to.resource`, where `providerName` refers to the source or provider of the variable value, and `path.to.resource` indicates the specific resource or secret in the provider's repository.

-Variables are resolved during the `compose` operation of the configuration.
+Variables are resolved during the `build` operation of the configuration.
 This operation can take place at various stages of your development lifecycle.
 You can also `validate` your configuration against a specific environment to ensure that all variables can be resolved before deployment.
 For more on this, see the `Deploying your App` section.

 The specification for variable providers is contained in the `.confix.project` file, or inherited from `.confixrc`.
 During project initialization, all potential variables are fetched from the providers (if possible), offering intelligent code completion during your development.